-At Action Video Service, we’re asked this question a lot in regards to Super 8, Regular 8 and 16mm film…”Is my film reel too old to transfer to DVD or digital files?”
-We’ve transferred reels as early as 1923 without issue and have seen film shot in the 1980’s that didn’t fair so well.
+We’re asked the question,”Is my film reel too old to transfer to DVD or digital files” a lot in regards to Super 8, Regular 8 and 16mm film.
+The reality is that we’ve transferred reels as early as 1923 without issue and have seen film shot in the 1980’s that didn’t fair so well.
 So the real answer is that it really just depends on the physical characteristics of the film.

 HEAT is the enemy of film!
 Most of the reels (we’ve seen) that have issues are the larger 200-400′ reels which were stored in metal cans in either a hot attic or garage.
 If it’s not too late, bring those precious items indoors and store them in a dark dry closet.

-Either way, you can ALWAYS feel free to stop by our Richardson studio and one of our team of experts will be happy to take a look and can give you an idea if the film can be transferred.
+Either way, you can ALWAYS feel free to stop by Action Video Service in Richardson, Texas and one of our team of experts will be happy to take a look and can give you an idea if the film can be transferred.
 Call us at 972-437-2021 or email us through the form on this site if you have any questions.